Language-Research-Technology/ldaca-website/content/about/faqs/index.md

     <b>What is LDaCA?</b>
     </summary>
   <p>
-    The Language Data Commons of Australia is research infrastructure which aims to bring people, both academic and non-academic users, and data together.The data is nationally significant collections which represent language use in Australia, now and in our history.
+    The Language Data Commons of Australia is research infrastructure which aims to bring people, both academic and non-academic users, and data together.
+The data is nationally significant collections which represent language use in Australia, now and in our history.
 (See also ‘<a href="#what-is-a-data-commons">What is a data commons</a>?')
   </p>
 </details>